Coconut Shrimp with Sweet Chili Dipping Sauce

 - 1/4 cup apricot jam

-- Start by seasoning all of your shrimp on both sides with salt and pepper.
+- Start by seasoning all of the shrimp on both sides with salt and pepper.

-- Set up your breading station by having flour in your first bowl, eggs in the second bowl, and the coconut and panko in the third bowl (whisk to combine).
+- Set up a breading station by placing the flour in your first bowl, eggs in the second bowl, and the coconut in a third bowl.

-- Stir together the orange marmalade, apricot jam, and chili sauce to taste, and serve as a dipping sauce for the shrimp.
+- For the dipping sauce: Stir together the orange marmalade, apricot jam, and chili sauce to taste, and serve as a fried shrimp dipping sauce.
 Enjoy!

 This post was updated from the archives with new photos, writing, and a video.
 Originally published August 2011.